geminerald/pressie/README.md

 ## UX (User Experience)
 ### Project Goals
-The goal of this project is to help users find meaningful gifts for people they care about or "Finding gifts they care about for the people you care about.
+The goal of this project is to help users find meaningful gifts for people they care about or "Finding gifts they care about for the people you care about".
 The project is aimed toward people who either struggle to know what to get someone for a present or people who find that too often they get unwanted gifts which are then regifted or not enjoyed.
 The website needs to be visually appealing and simple enough to allow and encourage use for all ages and technological abilities.